savetheinternet/Tinyboard/README.md

 **Vichan was recently taken on by new maintainers.
 Please stay tuned for updates.
 The new maintainers at this time are basedgentoo, along with Kuz and  Angeleno of KolymaNET**

-**Please do not contact Fredrick Brennan in regards to vichan issues.
-You can contact me at [e-mail pending] or use the issue tracker and I will help you with any issues you experience when I have time.**
+**Please do not contact Fredrick Brennan in regards to vichan issues.**

-**We have a community support Discord that is currently being setup.
-You can join [here.](https://discord.gg/8dmm7KA3jk) I plan on bridging this to Matrix and IRC.**
+**A community support board is coming soon.
+In the meantime you can join our IRC support channel.
+Connection details are below!**

-As of 29 August 2022, though, it supports PHP8.1.
+As of 29 August 2022 it supports PHP8.1.

 ##### Unapplied patches